 It may sound silly to say some of this but most likely you’ve not done this before so it’s always good to start somewhere!
 Date, time, and location of the wedding ceremony and reception.
-It useful to included the full address and postcode of your venue, as not everyone will be local.
+It’s up to you if you want to included the full address and postcode of your venue, as not everyone will be local.

-It may be useful to give your guest the best way to get to your venue.
-This might be how far away the nearest train station is or the last few turns into your secluded Hotel grounds as the post code for Sat Nav doesn’t quite get it right.
+It may be useful to give your guest the easiest way to find your venue.
+This might be how far away the nearest train station is or the actual turn off for the venue as the post code for Sat Nav doesn’t quite get it right.

 It’s becoming more common that couples are providing transport to and from the venue for their guests.
 You will need to tell them where the pick-ups and drop-offs are and at what time.
 You can ask them how many seats they will need on the bus on your RSVP card.
 If you are asking for contribution then let them know how to get the money to you.

 as traditional Gift List are in decline it’s more common for you to ask your guests for vouchers or a cash contribution to your honeymoon, but it can feel a bit cheeky.
 A nice way to do it is phrase it a short poem.
-I have plenty to choose from!
-They can be as simple as:
+It’s up to you what to include on your Wedding Invitations and I have plenty of different poems to reflect your wishes and personality.

 More and more venues are keen to know the menu choices and numbers in advance so you’ll need to ask your guests.
 You don’t always have to give them the whole menu, just the ‘beef’, ‘chicken’ or ‘vegetarian option’.
-This way you wont give the game away but you’ll know your guests preferences.
-It’s also useful to ask if anyone has any special dietary requirements, like Gluten Free or Vegan.
+This way you won’t give the game away but you’ll know your guests’ preferences.
+It’s also useful to ask if anyone has any special dietary requirements, like Vegetarian or Vegan.

-It’s best to be upfront and tell your guests that there will be no children at your wedding.
+Are you inviting children?
+If not, it’s best to be upfront and tell your guests that there will be no children at your wedding.
 Sometimes this is down to personal preference or it may be that your venue can’t accommodate under 18’s.
 Telling your guests outright means that there will be no confusion as to whether children are included in the invitation, which then allows them to find a baby sitter as soon as possible.
-Often just reminding them that you would like them to have a stress free day of dinner, drinks, and dancing can do the trick!
+Often just reminding them that you would like them to have a stress-free day of dinner, drinks, and dancing can do the trick!